patrickstowell/PHY303-Lectures-2024/_sources/unit11/phy303-unit11-fissionandfusion.md

 - {ref}`unit11:randomquiz`
 - {ref}`unit11:fullquiz`
 - From the [Reading List](https://eu.alma.exlibrisgroup.com/leganto/nui/lists/20999441660001441)
-  - TBC
-  - TBC
+  - Nuclear fission [Martin] Chapter 2.7, 8.1
+  - Nuclear fusion [Martin] Chapter 8.2
+  - Nuclear fission [Krane] Chapter 13
+  - Nuclear fusion [Krane] Chapter 14
 ```
--->

 ## Introduction
 ### Basic energetics of nuclear power
-If we plot the binding energy per nucleon against the mass number (Figure 10.1), we find a broad maximum around iron.
+If we plot the binding energy per nucleon against the mass number (Figure 11.1), we find a broad maximum around iron.
 This implies that, in principle, it is energetically favourable for elements lighter than iron to fuse and for elements heavier than iron to split into smaller nuclei (by fission or, for nuclei not much heavier than iron, by $α$ decay).
-If the elements formed in thermodynamic equilibrium, we would expect the elements around iron to be most abundant, but in nature the temperatures needed for this only occur in the interior of supernova explosions (producing a pronounced “iron peak” in the elemental abundances, see right panel of Figure 10.1).
+If the elements formed in thermodynamic equilibrium, we would expect the elements around iron to be most abundant, but in nature the temperatures needed for this only occur in the interior of supernova explosions (producing a pronounced “iron peak” in the elemental abundances, see right panel of Figure 11.1).

 :::{figure-md} spontfission
 <img src='image-74.png' width="100%" alt="Graphs of spontaneous fission">